napari/napari.github.io/dev/_sources/gallery/multiple_viewer_widget.rst

     if __name__ == "__main__":
-        from qtpy import QtWidgets, QtCore
+        from qtpy import QtCore, QtWidgets
         QtWidgets.QApplication.setAttribute(QtCore.Qt.AA_ShareOpenGLContexts)
         # above two lines are needed to allow to undock the widget with
         # additional viewers